 Deconstruction/Metagame/Take That: It's possible to read this game as a struggle between modern military shooters and older shooters where realism wasn't a factor.

 The main villains (Representing the military shooter) are completely serious, faceless military men who are in a sterile monochromatic environment, all use the same gun, and their leader is an over-exaggerated Psychopathic Manchild stereotype of immature 12-year-old Call of Duty players.
+They even get points from killing in certain ways that they can use to buy things.

 You, on the other hand, play as a character who is clearly enjoying himself creating the most Cruel and Unusual Death possible, in a colorful, zany and chaotic environment against hordes of bizarre monsters... which easily represents unrealistic over-the-top shooters such as Borderlands or Doom.